 Related work experience

 Related experience means a minimum of five years of work in the automation field.
 One (1) year of work experience means 1,500 hours of active employment.
 A cumulative total of 7,500 hours of documented work experience is required during the five-year period prior to your application date.
-Passing the CAP Associate Recognition Program exam counts as one (1) year of work experience.
+Passing the CAP Associate certificate program exam counts as one (1) year of work experience.

 II.
 If you hold a 2 year degree or do not have a degree: